 Artificial gravity is a force that simulates Earth's gravity.
 There is a need for artificial gravity in spacecraft to counter the effect of weightlessness on the astronauts.

 Acceleration and centrifugal force can duplicate the effects of gravity.
-A rotating circular space station can create artificial gravity for its passengers.
+A rotating circular space station can create artificial gravity for its passengers provided they are in contact with the rotating floor.
 The rate or rotation necessary to duplicate the Earth's gravity depends on the radius of the circle.

 Think of ways to improve on nature